EveryOneIsGross/scratchTHOUGHTS/README.md

 🚪👐
 Here is {x}, describe this for me so we can work together on {y}
 ```
-This leaning in to their anxiety to help at each "step" helps create reasoning tethers for itself.
+This leaning in to their anxiety to help at each "step" helps create reasoning tethers and or task reinforcement.
 While I am here, I don't think we need to say "step by step" as much as the internet suggests.

+Speaking of next step...
+Here is an another thought about breaths and context windows [idea](https://github.com/EveryOneIsGross/scratchTHOUGHTS/blob/main/breathsASCONTEXTWINDOW.md)

 ---
 08.09.23